Volunteering Step-by-Step

 The exact name of the rabbi must be clearly readable.

-There is an alternative to the rabbi’s confirmation that you are
+There is an alternative to the rabbi’s confirmation that YOU are

 Jewish; it is a bit more complicated and works only if you can document